Phanerozoic: Cambrian Period

 The Cambrian is the first period of the Paleozoic Era and ran from 539 million to 485 million years ago.
 The Cambrian sparked a rapid expansion in the diversity of animals, in an event known as the Cambrian explosion, during which the greatest number of animal body plans evolved in a single period in the history of Earth.
-Complex algae evolved, and the fauna was dominated by armoured arthropods, such as trilobites.
+Complex algae evolved, and the fauna was dominated by armoured arthropods (such as trilobites and radiodontids) and to a lesser extent shelled cephalopods (such as orthocones).
 Almost all phyla of marine animals evolved in this period.
 During this time, the super-continent Pannotia began to break up, most of which later recombined into the super-continent Gondwana.

 Ordovician Period

 The Ordovician spans from 485 million to 444 million years ago.
-The Ordovician was a time in Earth's history in which many groups still prevalent today evolved or diversified, such as primitive cephalopods, fish, and corals.
-This process is known as the Great Ordovician Biodiversification Event, or GOBE.
+The Ordovician was a time in Earth's history in which many groups still prevalent today evolved or diversified, such as primitive nautiloids, vertebrates (then only jawless fish) and corals.
+This process is known as the Great Ordovician Biodiversification Event or GOBE.
 Trilobites began to be replaced by articulate brachiopods, and crinoids also became an increasingly important part of the fauna.
 The first arthropods crept ashore to colonise Gondwana, a continent empty of animal life.
+A group of freshwater green algae, the streptophytes, also survived being washed ashore and began to colonize the flood plains and riparian zones, giving rise to primitive land plants.

 By the end of the Ordovician, Gondwana had moved from the equator to the South Pole, and Laurentia had collided with Baltica, closing the Iapetus Ocean.
 The glaciation of Gondwana resulted in a major drop in sea level, killing off all life that had established along its coast.
 Glaciation caused an icehouse Earth, leading to the Ordovician–Silurian extinction, during which 60% of marine invertebrates and 25% of families became extinct.
 Though one of the deadliest mass extinctions in earth's history, the O–S extinction did not cause profound ecological changes between the periods.

 Silurian Period

 The Silurian spans from 444 million to 419 million years ago, which saw a warming from an icehouse Earth.
-This period saw the mass evolution of fish, as jawless fish became more numerous, and early jawed and freshwater fish appeared in the fossil record.
-Arthropods remained abundant, and some groups, such as eurypterids, became apex predators.
-Fully terrestrial life established itself on land, including early arachnids, fungi, and myriapods (many-legged arthropods).
-The evolution of vascular plants such as Cooksonia allowed plants to gain a foothold on land as well.
-These early terrestrial plants are the forerunners of all plant life on land.
+This period saw the mass diversification of fish, as jawless fish became more numerous, and early jawed fish and freshwater species appeared in the fossil record.
+Arthropods remained abundant, and some groups, such as eurypterids, became apex predators in the ocean.
+Fully terrestrial life established itself on land, including early fungi, arachnids, hexapods and myriapods.
+The evolution of vascular plants (mainly spore-producing ferns such as Cooksonia) allowed land plants to gain a foothold further inland as well.
 During this time, there were four continents: Gondwana (Africa, South America, Australia, Antarctica, India), Laurentia (North America with parts of Europe), Baltica (the rest of Europe), and Siberia (Northern Asia).